theoperatore/triangulate/README.md

 2. Frome the "NEW" menu, hit 'Collaborate'.
 3. The Host will read his/her sessionID to everyone else.
 4. Everyone else will type in the host's sessionID into the text box
-5. Everyone else will hit 'ok' when they are sure the id is correct.
+5. Everyone else will hit 'Start Collaboration' when they are sure the id is correct.
-6. The host will hit 'Start Collaborating'.
 7. Party Party because you can now track the same hawk all together!

 Collaboration mode allows multiple users to add and delete data for the same hawk in real time.